 I would ooze out of bed and fumble around getting dressed for work before our two active sons woke up.

 Once dressed I was ready for my time with God's Word.
-It took about a year before I could easily make it through the scripture passages for the day.
+It took about a year before I could easily make it through the scripture passages for the day without having to backtrack until I could be fully awake and read with understanding.

-I am thankful that I stay awake now.
-But it may just be as a retiree, I am getting more sleep and stay awake for those morning times with God's written word and the living word Jesus.
+As a retiree, I enjoy a slower pace and stay awake now . . .most of the time.
+But it may just be that as a retiree, I am getting more sleep and are alert for those morning times with God's written word and the living Word Jesus.

 -30-